Vinomo4/SWTech/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details [!!!!!!! eliminar si no s'acaba utilitzant !!!!!!!!]
     │
-    ├── models             <- A directory containing `.ipynb` files that contain trained and serialized models, model clusterization and model validation
+    ├── notebooks          <- Jupyter notebooks that act as scripts for understanding and preparing data, trained and serialized models, model clusterization and model validation.
     │
-    ├── notebooks          <- Jupyter notebooks that act as scripts for understanding and preparing data │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials [!!!!! eliminar?!!!!!]
     │